Klumz/comp230-cpd/README.md

 ## 5 key challenges across different domains (wip):

-### Interpersonal domain & SMART action:
+### Team communication:
-This needs improvement, specifically for our game group project where I need to be more engaged in our discussions.
+My team communication needs improvement, specifically for our game group project where I need to be more engaged in our discussions.
+I want to be able to provide different ideas and my opinions in team discussions, rather than depending on ideas already mentioned.
+I feel my team communication has improved slightly towards the end of the semester, although more can be done.

-### Cognitive domain & SMART action:
+### Cognitive domain & SMART action (wip):
 I need to work more on my programming knowledge as I still have room for improvement.
 A more specific example of the language I need to improve is C++.
 I don't feel like I'm doing enough practice of it.
 I will improve this both for my course work and so I am able to provide more in-depth assistance to my peers, particularly for our game in our group project.

-### Procedural domain & SMART action:
+### Procedural domain & SMART action (wip):
 This feeds in with cognitive domain as I need to actually understand what I'm doing by for ex. research and looking up tutorials like I always do, as well as actually coding rather than simply following sets of steps from programming tutorials.

-### Dispositional domain & SMART actions (2):
+### Dispositional domain & SMART actions (2) (wip):
 Prioritising and planning my time better for course work, as I have been falling behind (specifically comp220).
 Another one would be to avoid doing work at the last minute, as experienced with both the recent comp210 and comp230 submissions.